Use Case

 3

-mailbox.bot handles the physical fulfillment: printing, envelope, USPS Certified Mail postage, and handoff to the carrier.
+mailbox.bot handles the physical fulfillment: document preparation, envelope, USPS Certified Mail postage, and handoff to the carrier.

 4